-You are probably thinking to yourself, that this grilled cheese with green garlic butter, tomatoes and avocado sandwich does not really fit into our new, low-cholestrol diet.
-Well, Lenny was traveling last week, so I did him a favor, by (attempting) finishing all of the cheese in the house.
+You are probably thinking to yourself, that this grilled cheese with green garlic butter, tomatoes and avocado sandwich does not fit into our new, low-cholesterol diet.
+Lenny was traveling last week, so I did him a favor and finished all of the cheese.
 Don’t judge.
-Someone had to do it – took one for the team!
+Someone had to do it so I took one for the team!
 This recipe is amazing and super easy to make.

 Last week, not only did I have a chunk of cheese staring me down, but I also had some gorgeous, early season tomatoes, green garlic, and a creamy avocado, screaming to be eaten.
 I was hungry, and the creative juices were a flowing.
 First I took some unsalted butter and melted it with slivers of green garlic.
 Then I buttered both slices of bread with the mixture.
 Okay, I really poured the garlicky mixture all over both slices, making sure every last piece of garlic was pressed into the bread.
 Then I piled mounds of cheese onto the green garlic and toasted the sandwich until golden.
 Just before stuffing my face with it, I opened up the sandwich and put in slices upon slices of tomatoes and avocado.
 It was heavenly.
 The tomato was perfect with the bubbly and salty cheese, and the avocado added the creamy texture that the sandwich was screaming for.

 Since making this sandwich for the first time, I have to admit, I bought more gruyere, have hidden it in the fridge and have indulged in this sandwich three more times.
 It’s a love-affair with grilled cheese!

 Grilled Cheese with Green Garlic Butter, Tomatoes and Avocado

 - 2 tbsp unsalted butter